AtlasFPGA/USB_DIRECT_CYC1000_ATLAS/README.md

 Can be seen in MAX1000 the pull programable with a 4k7ohm "up or down" that is selectable in pins B11 & G13.

-There are cores in the future that uses a usb-keyboard using a Logitech Unifiing wirelles technologie.
+There are cores in the future that uses a usb-keyboard using a Logitech Unifiing wireleSs technologie.

 Selected both pins In pull down -> USB-DIRECT